“But here, enough talking, let’s taste,” Ivica Matosevic smiles as he pours his Malvasia.

 Nowadays, you can find Ivica’s wine on the menu at such storied establishments as The Fat Duck (3 Michelin stars) and the Mandarin Hotel in London, Australian venues such St. Crispin and Brooks in Melbourne, Monopole in Sydney, restaurants in New York and Chicago. . . and at his cellar’s picnic table in Kruncici, where we sit.

-Disclosure: We were the guests of Matosevic Cellars for this tasting through the arrangements of Natalia Marcelja of Solen Travel Agency.
-All opinions are our own.
+Disclosure: I was the guest of Matosevic Cellars for this tasting through the arrangements of Natalia Marcelja of Solen Travel Agency.
+All opinions are mine.

 Istria can be reached via RyanAir (Pula Airport) and bus from Rijeka.
-Renting a car might be best if you’re coming from other parts of Croatia.
-Croatian highways are modern and easy to navigate.
-Vintage city centers can be tight with limited parking options.
-We had good luck with ORYX Rent A Car.
-Note that there is an upcharge for one-way returns.
+Renting a car might be best if you’re coming from other parts of Croatia as Croatian highways are modern and easy to navigate, but vintage city centers can be tight with limited parking options.
+We had good luck with ORYX Rent A Car; note that there is an upcharge for one-way returns.